wleong1/StockTracker/README.md

 StockTracker is a Python application that help analyse and visualise stock performance data for a list of companies.
 It provides a user-friendly GUI for comparing stock prices, viewing historical trends, and staying updated with the latest news.

+Please head to [StockTracker](https://wleong1.github.io/StockTracker/) for more detailed explanation.

 ## Table of Contents

 - [Project Description](#project-description)